 Of course, those of us who don’t have the privilege of living that life can only offer suggestions.
 Even those who do go out on the road may enjoy their own processes and recipes for fun and success, but you have to find what works for you and roll with it.
 Here are a few suggestions for coping:

-- Keep yourself busy on the road.
+Keep yourself busy on the road.
 Have a hobby or something meaningful to do while you’re on the road.
-Get plenty of exercise, rest, and good food (that is, NOT junk food).
+Get plenty of exercises, rest, and good food (that is, NOT junk food).